 - Print the following documents (click the Reports icon the clipboard without a pencil on the right side of the screen or press Alt+P).
-If you are not printing the reports from the LTCSP system, ensure you are using the most recent version of the reports. - Facility Matrix (CMS-802) with instructions (1 copy of instructions, multiple copies of the blank matrix) - Entrance Conference worksheet (1 copy) - Print the Entrance Conference worksheet in the Survey Resources folder.
-To access and print the current version of the Entrance Conference worksheet in the LTCSP system, expand System in the navigator menu and select Update Documents.
-This action only has to be completed once. - If the facility was determined to be in substantial compliance with F888 within the previous six weeks, it may not be necessary to conduct a full compliance review.
-May skip #34, #35, and #36 from the Entrance Conference worksheet if no substantive changes have been made to the policies and procedures for staff COVID-19 vaccinations after verifying with the facility staff onsite. - Beneficiary Notices worksheet (3 copies) The worksheet is titled, "Beneficiary Notification Review" in the Reports window
+If you are not printing the reports from the LTCSP system, ensure you are using the most recent version of the reports. - Facility Matrix with instructions (1 copy of instructions, multiple copies of the blank matrix) - Entrance Conference worksheet (1 copy) - Beneficiary Notices worksheet (3 copies) The worksheet is titled, "Beneficiary Notification Review" in the Reports window